clintwilson/dgwg/DGWG-Charter.md

 #### 2.2 **Other Deliverables**

-No other deliverables are expected of the Definitions and Glossary Working Group
+No other deliverables are expected of the Definitions and Glossary Working Group.

 #### 2.3 **Milestones**